Exiv2/exiv2/man/man1/exiv2.md

 + Reading other TIFF-like RAW image formats, which are not listed in the table, may also work.

++ Some image formats allow an extra interal type of metadata.
+Only partial support exists for the RAF format.

++ Support for BMFF types such as CR3, HEIF and HEIC is a build option.
+To check if enabled, use `exiv2 --version --verbose --grep bmff` and see if `enable_bmff=1`.

++ Naked codestream JXL files do not contain Exif, IPTC or XMP metadata.

 + The thumbnail, if available, is included in the list of image previews.

 [TOC](#TOC)